isomerpages/csc-knowledge/_ethos-issue-21/What Digital Success Looks Like: Measuring & Evaluating Government Digitalisation.md

 <br>
+<h4>Usage , usability and usefulness of government digital platforms</h4>
 <p>Usage, usability and usefulness of government digital systems signify the difference between “white elephant” systems and those genuinely serving citizen needs.
 They are measured by the number of users of government digital platforms, the proportion of such users relative to the total number for a particular service (if the service has an “offline” delivery option), and user experiences of the systems (including time spent on particular functionalities and the ease of use of web services).
 Usage, usability and usefulness will be determined by how personalised, simple, consistent, intuitive and real-time a system is.
 The ways in which these aspects are manifested include:</p>

 <p>• the existence and prevalence of “digital by default” platforms;</p>